srirv/booking-appointment-mock/README.md

 ### Running with the Start Script

-We provide a convenient start script that handles migrations and application startup:
+We provide a convenient start script that handles application startup:

 ```bash
 # Make sure the script is executable